 When you work as a construction worker in South Carolina, the hazards are seemingly endless.
 However, one major risk we would like to call attention to is electrical problems that cause burns.
-Burn injuries can be devastating for those in the construction industry and their families, so it is important to be aware, educate yourself, and do your best to prevent these accidents.
+Electrical burn injuries can be devastating for those in the construction industry and their families, so it is important to be aware, educate yourself, and do your best to prevent these accidents.

 Electrical Burns Are The Most Common Shock-Related Injury